We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

-An ACCOUNTING major from Graceland provides students with the skills necessary for a successful career in many different financial fields.
+An accounting major from Graceland provides students with the skills necessary for a successful career in many different financial fields.
 Students are able to learn in a collaborative environment where they practice teamwork and communication skills, which are critical for success in many different areas.
-Students find themselves well-prepared to sit for CPA and CMA exams and are well-equipped for success as accountants in public, private or governmental agencies.
+Students find themselves well-prepared to sit for CPA and CMA exams and are well-equipped for success in jobs for accounting majors through public, private, or governmental agencies.
+Students can opt to minor in other programs in order to specialize in a specific field of accounting before graduation.

-Accounting students receive experiential learning through student leadership, internships and networking with professionals in the industry, paired with coursework that integrates data-driven analysis and decision making throughout the curriculum.
+Accounting major students receive experiential learning through student leadership, internships, and networking with professionals in the industry, paired with coursework and accounting degree requirements that integrate data-driven analysis and decision-making throughout the curriculum.
 Students develop an accounting skillset grounded in Graceland’s liberal arts education, creating well-rounded professionals who are able to think critically about issues they face.

 In addition to the general education requirements, majors in Accounting must complete a concentration of 36 semester hours in Accounting and Economics including: